Common Sewing Mistakes And How To Fix Them

 Fixing these mishaps is all about practice and patience.
 Don’t rush your sewing, as it’s easy to make more mistakes when hurried.
 Taking time to prep your materials, being attentive to thread choice, and checking machine settings leads to better-finished projects.

-Concealing Sewing Mistakes with Style
+Concealing Sewing Mistakes

-Stitch witchery is a handy product to help when you created slight tears in your fabric.
-It looks like press on interfacing but it is a tape that has press on glue on both sides and can aid in permanently mending that small tear.
+Stitch witchery is a handy product to help when you created a slight tear in your fabric.
+It looks like press on interfacing but it’s a tape that has press on glue on both sides and can aid in permanently mending that small tear.
+Strategic use of fabric choices plays a big role too.
+Patterns and busy prints can disguise minor imperfections more effectively than solid colors, so if you’re using something like stitch witchery with a busy fabric, voila, you’ll probably never see it.
+Playing with fabrics that have a bit of texture can also help to hide less-than-perfect seams or tears.

 If you’ve got a misplaced seam or an accidental hole, turning it into a design feature might work to your advantage.
 Creating a visible seam or adding a decorative stitch in a contrasting thread can make it look planned and add character.
+I don’t love appliqués and patches but if you’re creative enough you could use them as embellishments and make your project perfect looking

 It’s worth noting, sometimes embracing these so-called flaws makes the piece unique and personal.
 Developing a mindset that sees mistakes as potential design features instead of failures can be quite liberating.